 Now let’s go through some customizations we’ve added here at Shotgun to enhance our process.
 You will, of course, want to customize things your own way for your process.
 Hopefully this will give you some good ideas.

-At Shotgun, we wanted to organize our Tickets into Sprints, so we took one of the Custom Entities, enabled it, and called it “Sprint”:
+At Shotgun, we want to organize our Tickets into Sprints, so we enable one of our custom entities and name it “Sprint”:

-Then we added some custom fields:
+Next we add some custom fields: